lwjglgamedev/lwjglbook-bookcontents-leg/appendixa/appendixa.md

 ![](/appendixa/event_browser.png)

 You can see, for the first rendering pass, how the floor is drawn and later on the mesh that models the house.
-If you click over a glDrawELements event, and select the “Mesh” tab you can event see the Mesh that was drawin, was the input for the vertex shader and its output.
+If you click over a glDrawELements event, and select the “Mesh” tab you can see the mesh that was drawn, its input and output for the vertex shader.

-You can also view the input textures used for that drawing operation \(by clicking the “Texture Viewer Tab”\).
+You can also view the input textures used for that drawing operation \(by clicking the “Texture Viewer” tab\).

 ![](/appendixa/texture_inputs.png)